trifork/cheetah-example-flink/Observability/README.md

 ## Tests
 ### Unit tests

-This project contains a sample Unit test in `src/test/java/cheetah/example/observability/job/ObservabilityMapperTest.java`, which utilizes JUnit5.

 Unit tests are automatically run as part of the build processing when building the Flink job through either `mvn`, IntelliJ or Docker.